uvarc/rc-website/content/userinfo/rivanna/slurm.md

 The second argument to `gres` can be `k80`, `p100`, `v100`, or `rtx2080` for the different GPU architectures.
 The third argument to `gres` specifies the number of devices to be requested.
 If unspecified, the job will run on the first available GPU node with a single GPU device regardless of architecture.

 # CPU and Memory Usage
 Sometimes it is important to determine if you used all cores effectively and if enough memory was allocated to the job.
-There are separate SLURM commands for running jobs and completed jobs.
+There are separate Slurm commands for running jobs and completed jobs.

 ## Running job